-Prospect Park is a 585-acre oasis adjacent to Park Slope in Brooklyn, home to the borough’s only forest, bird-life galore, roller-skating, biking, picnicking, and sledding.
-You name it, Prospect Park has got it.
+Prospect Park, a 585-acre oasis adjacent to Park Slope in Brooklyn, is home to the borough’s only forest, plus bird life galore, roller skating, biking, picnicking, sledding...You name it, Prospect Park's got it.
 When people ask if we have a backyard, my nature-loving son immediately exclaims, “Yes, it’s called Prospect Park!”
-How else would we refer to a haven that satisfies our need for fresh air and fun, year-round.
+For kids growing up in Brooklyn, it truly feels like an extension of home, a haven that satisfies our need for fresh air and fun, year-round.

 RELATED: Kid-Friendly Park Slope Restaurants

 Pedal a boat across the lake and you might just forget you're still in the city.
 Photo courtesy of Prospect Park Alliance.

 8. When boating arrived on Prospect Park Lake near LeFrak Center, my son went bananas.
 Rent kayaks or pedal boats (singles or doubles; little guys can sit on your lap) by the hour or day.